FREQUENTLY ASKED QUESTIONS

 Do you offer cancellation insurance?

 Cancellation insurance is your personal responsibility, and we strongly recommend that you take out insurance for your trip.
 We cannot be held responsible for a cancellation for any reason, whatever it may be.
 It’s hard to believe it will happen to you, but sometimes life has a way of changing our plans for us.
 Please protect yourself!
-If you would like to take out insurance for your trip, we recommend that you take a look at the options available on sites like ADAR: http://www.aduciel.fr/Particuliers/Vacances/adar-assurance-annulation-partenaires.aspx?id=641574, www.insuremytrip.com or www.travelersmed.com.
+If you would like to take out insurance for your trip, typically done after travel and accommodations are booked, we recommend that you take a look at the options available on sites like ADAR: http://www.aduciel.fr/Particuliers/Vacances/adar-assurance-annulation-partenaires.aspx?id=641574, www.insuremytrip.com or www.travelersmed.com.
 These websites allow you to compare the plans offered by reputable travel insurance groups.
 Some insurance companies that we recommend are: CSA (www.csatravelprotection.com ), Travelex ( www.travelex-insurance.com ) and AIG Travel Guard (www.travelguard.com ).
 These websites allow you to compare the plans offered by reputable travel insurance groups.
 Haven in Paris is in no way affiliated with any of these companies and these are merely suggestions.
 We suggest you shop around and compare until you find a product that best suits your needs.

 So if I decide I want to reserve an apartment with Haven in Paris, what do I need to do?

 Reserving a holiday rental with HiP is simple!
 If you decide you want to rent an apartment with us and your dates are available, we will confirm the price, the dates of your stay, and the number in your party.
 We will then send you an email with a link to our rental agreement, which you can fill out online.
 Once you have submitted this agreement, our system generates a PDF of the rental contract that is emailed to both you, the client, and us, Haven in Paris.
-Finally, you are taken to our payment page, where you can choose to pay by credit card through our secure server, or by check or wire transfer to HiP in Massachusetts.
+Finally, you are taken to our payment page, where you can choose to pay by credit card through our secure server, or by check or wire transfer to HiP in Maine.

 Is there a security deposit?
 How much is it and how do I pay it?